Parimatch1/SV-Guides-Revamped/Rank Structure Overview.md

 * Punishments (Modifying/Types/Approval/Approving/Etc)
 * Granting Approval

-### **And Does Not Include:**
+### **Qualities of Authorities Do Not Include:**
 * Quota
 * Promotions
-  * Example: If a FD with CMoTB authority got promoted, they would get promoted FD-CAC and not CMoTB-CEO.
+  * Example: If a Facility Director with Chairman of the Board authority got promoted, they would get promoted from Facility Director to Community Advisory Council and not from Chairman of the Board to Chief Executive Officer.
 * Statistics
-  * Example: FD+ can host trainings, so if a CP has FD authority any training hosts could not be considered in promotions, along with other statistics their actual rank could not obtain.
+  * Example: Facility Director+ is authorized to host trainings.
+If a Chairperson has the authority of a Facility Director, any trainings they hosted could not be considered in promotion statistics, along with any other statistics their actual rank could not obtain.
 * Resigning
-  * Example: PC+ is required to get RI.
-So if a FD has PC authority they would not be eligble to resign to RI.
+  * Example: Prison Commissioner+ is required to resign to Respected Inmate.
+So if a Facility Director has Prison Commissioner authority, they would be ineligible to resign to Respected Inmate.
   * You may ask whoever granted your authority (or someone similar to who granted it) to revoke your authority.
-Similar to a resignation but with no restrictions and for authorities instead.
+This is similar to a resignation but with no restrictions and for authorities instead.
 * Anything Not Listed In The Including Section

 ### **Extra Information:**
 * You cannot punish users with a higher authority than your authority.
 * You cannot punish users with a higher rank than your authority.
-* You can punish users with a rank lower than your authority.
 * Governor Administration is considered an authority.
 However, users with this authority are fully excused from quota.

 ---

-**Created by MrAttire9.
+**Created by MrAttire9 & Legoking12501.
 Reviewed/Revised by Legoking12501 Governor Administration (Legoking12501 & MrAttire9).**